 Publisher’s Weekly (starred): “A true crime classic.”

-Praise for The Mastermind:
+Other praise for The Mastermind:

 “If truth is stranger than fiction, then The Mastermind is the truest book you’ll read this year.
 The only thing predictable about it is how quickly you’ll turn the pages.” —Noah Hawley, author of Before the Fall and creator of the TV series Fargo